cschlay/COMP.CS.400-Project/02_syntax/README.md

 I think the difficulties was in the beginning and not being sure what should be assigned to `p[0]`.
 I decided to create objects as the docs recommended it as another way.
-However, I skipped doing it with functions because I wasn't sure how it will be used and it might be more of later phase thing AST construction where the use is better known.
+However, I mostly skipped constructing objects with functions and subroutines because I wasn't sure how it will be used and it might be more of later phase thing AST construction where the use is better known.

 I think defining rules in general is easy if the language is already specified.
 But I think defining multiple and optional things in syntax is hard because it required recursive thinking.

+Unlike in the first phase I found it impossible to test the thing properly using unittest and assert console outputs.

 I learned more about language processing, and I think I can write a mini-interpreter with the knowledge of these two first phases.